 2. Philippines passport holders for visits of 21 days at the maximum.

 3. Japan, South Korea, Sweden, Norway, Denmark, Russia and Finland passport holders for visits of 15 days at the maximum and recent added countries including: Belarus, France, Germany, Italy, Spain and United Kingdom with 15 days visa free as well.

 4. Brunei passport holders for visits of 14 days at the maximum.

-Decide if you want to re-enter the country, for instance (and the most popular) you fly into Vietnam first then visit Cambodia and return to Vietnam for the flight to your home.
-In this case you will need a 30 day multiple entry visa, which does cost slightly more.
-If you return to Vietnam from Cambodia (or any other country) then you must get a multiple entry visa.
+Decide if you want to re-enter the country (fly into Vietnam more than once).
+For instance (and the most popular) you’ll fly into Vietnam first and then visit Cambodia.
+After finishing your Cambodia trip, you return to Vietnam for the flight back to your home.
+In this case you travel Vietnam twice and you will need a MULTIPLE entry visa, which does cost slightly more than a single entry visa.

 A common mistake is to think you can turn up in Vietnam and think you can arrange VOA by yourself directly at arrival airport.
 No, you can’t!
 You must follow the two stage VOA procedure.
 It is pretty unlikely you would even get on to a flight if you turned up without a visa stamp or a visa VOA letter.